Can You Paint Knotty Pine? Here’s What You Need To Know

 Once the first coat has dried completely (usually 24-48 hours), lightly sand it down with fine-grit sandpaper to smooth out any imperfections before repeating the process with subsequent layers.

-Also See Can You Paint Laminate?
-Everything You Need to Know
+Also See Can You Paint Over Chipped Paint?
+What You Need To Know

 Sanding Between Coats For A Smooth Finish